ImranRiazChohan/AgriVision/README.md

 **Features:**
 - **Interactive Q&A:** Farmers can ask questions related to disease identification, treatment options, and best practices for prevention.
-- **Personalized Recommendations:** The chatbot analyzes user input and previous interactions to provide customized guidance tailored to specific situations.
-- **Integration with Image Analysis:** Users can upload images directly to the chatbot, allowing it to perform disease identification and offer corresponding advice.

 ### Dataset